 Run an OVA using VirtualBox¶

 An Open Virtual Appliance (OVA) is a single file package that allows for easy distribution and setup of virtual machines (VMs).
-VirtualBox is an open source virtualisation platform that allows you to use OVA files to create and manage VMs.
+VirtualBox is an open source virtualization platform that allows you to use OVA files to create and manage VMs.
 This guide will cover how to acquire an OVA file, install VirtualBox, and configure and launch an Ubuntu VM that you can connect to via the virtual console or over SSH.

 Download an OVA¶